-Eye injuries in sport are caused either by trauma or a foreign body in the eye, or infection.
+Eye injuries in sports are caused either by trauma or a foreign body in the eye, or infection.
 As with any head injury, it is advisable to seek medical advice with any injury to the eyes, especially if vision is impaired.

 A black eye is bruising of the soft tissues surrounding the eye.
 Also known as an eye contusion, it usually happens following an impact or trauma to the eye.